 The outer uses their DryVent 2 layer system, which means that it is super-waterproof and breathable at the same time.
 So it won’t feel like you are walking in a mini sauna.

 The hood area is well designed with cords for cinching it closer to your face.
 There is a faux fur ruff, which is a killer anti-wind feature (when I was in the Yukon last winter, the ruff made a huge difference).
 Both are separately removable which leaves you with options.

 There are tonnes of pockets on the front of this jacket (maybe too many) which allows you to keep your hands warm and store lots of stuff (because opening your jacket in -20 is not always a great idea).

 The velcro cuffs and cinch-waist cord are perfect for keeping the wind out (there is also a mid-level one to bring the jacket closer in too).

-Nothing beats an high grade down insulation when it comes to keeping you warm.
-Those geese know how to survive a Canadian winter, that's for sure!
+Nothing beats high-grade down insulation when it comes to keeping you warm.
+Those geese know how to survive a Canadian winter, that’s for sure!

 Just like the ever-popular Thermoball I wrote about above (if you want synthetic insulation that is less bulky, that is the way to go) this jacket also has a water-resistance nylon outer.

 The neck comes up higher enough to keep you warm, and the elastic cuffs and cinch cord on the hem will help seal the warmth in.

 This is a great jacket for those cold dry days out, or as a layer, if you have a rain jacket shell or are heading to the north this winter.

 You know the winter drill.
 One day it’s freezing, the next just a little cold.